Bell 206: Development

-Origins and JetRanger
+Origins

 On October 14, 1960, the United States Navy solicited responses from 25 aircraft manufacturers to a request for proposals (RFP) on behalf of the Army for the Light Observation Helicopter (LOH).
 Bell entered the competition along with 12 other manufacturers, including Hiller Aircraft and Hughes Tool Co., Aircraft Division.
 Bell submitted the D-250 design, which would be designated as the YHO-4.
 On May 19, 1961, Bell and Hiller were announced as winners of the design competition.

-Bell developed the D-250 design into the Bell 206 aircraft, redesignated as YOH-4A in 1962, and produced five prototype aircraft for the Army's test and evaluation phase.
+Bell developed the D-250 design into the Bell 206, redesignated as YOH-4A in 1962, and produced five prototype aircraft for the Army's test and evaluation phase.
 The first prototype flew on December 8, 1962.
-The YOH-4A also came to be known as "The Ugly Duckling" in comparison to the other contending aircraft.
+The YOH-4A also came to be known as "The Ugly Duckling" in comparison to the other contenders.
 Following a fly-off of the Bell, Hughes and Fairchild-Hiller prototypes, the Hughes OH-6 was selected in May 1965.